Student Support Services (SSS)

-In collaboration with the various academic departments the area of academic affairs offers a program of academic advising.
-The objective of the Academic Advising Program at Rust College is to help students in planning their academic program according to their needs and interests and to guide them in fulfilling all requirements for graduation.
+Academic Advising assists students in planning their academic programs and fulfilling all requirements for graduation.
 Freshmen are assigned to counselors/advisors in the First Year Experience Program/COPE Center.
-After the freshman year and as soon as the student selects a major area of study, a faculty member from the major area of study is appointed as the student’s academic advisor.
-The Division Chairperson functions as the academic advisor of any student in the absence of the academic counselor.
+After freshman year and as soon as the student selects a major, a faculty member from that major is appointed as the student’s academic advisor.

 Academic Enrichment Program (AEP)

-The primary objective of the Academic Enrichment Program (AEP) is to ensure that intellectual, cultural, and social activities are essential aspects of education at Rust College.
-The Academic Enrichment Program is a graduation requirement.
+The Academic Enrichment Program (AEP) ensures that intellectual, cultural, and social activities are essential aspects of education at Rust College.
+The AEP is a graduation requirement.
 Students are required to register for 1/2 semester hour credit of AEP each semester during their first two years of attendance at Rust College.
-Students must receive a total of 2 AEP semester hour credits with appropriate letter grades.
-Letter grades will be based upon attendance at the specified programs.
-These programs include lectures, seminars, assembly and chapel programs, concerts, plays, art exhibitions and any other program which adds to the total development of students.
+Students must receive a total of 2 AEP semester hour credits with appropriate letter grades which are based upon attendance.
+These programs include lectures, seminars, assembly, Lyceum Series, chapel programs, concerts, plays, art exhibitions, and any other program which adds to the total development our students.